-Animal establishment means a facility which is operated as a breeder or dealer breeder or other commercial breeder facility.
-Animal shelters under public jurisdiction, humane organizations, or veterinary hospitals are not included in this definition.
+Animal establishment means a facility which is operated as a breeder or other commercial breeder facility.
+Animal shelters under public jurisdiction or veterinary hospitals are not included in this definition.

 At large and stray mean any animal, with the exception of all cats, which is not within the confines of the owner's home, dog yard, pen, or fenced area or is not under the direct control of the owner or designated handler by means of a leash.